ConorReynolds/botc-script-tool/README.md

 ### Exporting Script Links

+> [!WARNING]
+> The video is out of date.
+You can just press the script link button to toggle
+> the script link in your browser’s address bar.

 JSON files can be cumbersome to pass around, so the tool has a lightweight way to create _script links_.
-Currently the only way to generate a script link is by holding Ctrl/Cmd and clicking on the Export JSON button.
-This will replace the URL in your browser’s address bar with the script link, which you can then copy and send to others.
-Ctrl/Cmd clicking on the Clear Script button will clear the URL parameters only and not the script itself.
+Pressing the script link button will replace the URL in your browser’s address bar with the script link, which you can then copy and send to others.

 https://github.com/user-attachments/assets/f617d650-6104-4648-b8cc-8ec79e0b7fd9